 With the rollout of vaccines and scarcity of vaccine supplies, an evidence-based approach that considers those at the most significant risk of infection should be taken into account.
 Accepted criteria for equitable allocation of resources by occupation, health risk, work-facility risk and other social and structural determinants of health would include Filipinx Americans as high-priority recipients of vaccines and other support services.

-Yet, extreme case numbers and death tolls from limited data indicate systemic discounting — or neglect — of this group.
+Yet, the extreme case and death tolls indicate systemic discounting — or neglect — of this group.
 Many Filipinx American home healthcare givers who are undocumented and live in crowded temporary residential apartments will not be included.
-A class-action lawsuit found a New York nursing home guilty of subjecting 200 Filipinx nurses to unsafe working conditions and in violation of an anti-trafficking statute (before the pandemic).
+A class-action lawsuit found a New York nursing home guilty of subjecting 200 Filipinx nurses to unsafe working conditions and violating an anti-trafficking statute (before the pandemic).

 Media reports have shown that Filipinx nurses lack access to personal protective equipment (PPE) and work in higher-risk clinical settings.
-The Philippine government recently introduced a proposal to send nurses to the United Kingdom and Germany in exchange for COVID-19 vaccines.
+The Philippine government recently introduced a proposal to send nurses to the United Kingdom and Germany to receive COVID-19 vaccines.
 Filipinx nurses carry a disproportionate burden of care before and during the pandemic due to the high global demand for their expertise.

 A CNN Philippines article featuring Choy elaborated on the linkage: